yang-bt03/Protein_Binding_Site_Prediction/test/README.md

 ### `Test 2: HBB4`
 HBB4 is hemoglobin, a highly documented protein that contains several heme groups in its structure, which are essential for its function during oxygen transport.
-In this case, our model predicts the binding sites very accurately, substantially improving upon the results obtained with HSG1.
+In this case, our model predicts the binding sites very accurately, substantially improving compared with 1HSG.
 See the comparative images and tables below.
 Notably, there are no false positives, yielding 100% precision.

 #### Table 1: Comparative
 #### Chain A